-It is important to consider your flooring choices when you are making your interior design decisions.
+It is important to consider your flooring choices when you are making your interior design decisions whether you are planning a trendy loft extension or modernising your kitchen.
 As a child, I remember everyone had carpet and the only thing I really noticed was how vibrant patterns were replaced by plain carpets.
 As a mum, it has always amazed me how many parents choose cream carpet for their homes which seems a very impractical choice to me for the business of family life.
 Here are 5 flooring choices you might consider for your home.

 I do not have carpets in my home and I am happy about that.
 They are so much harder to keep clean than other flooring choices in my opinion.
 Yes I tried to keep mine clean and yes I paid for expert cleaners too but it always seems such a losing battle when you have children and pets in the mix.
 Of course, they are lovely to walk on and give that sense of cosiness.
 As a less than domestic goddess they will never be my go-to option.